AdenWhitworth/checkmate_Front-End/README.md

     "$gameId": {
-      "createdAt": "$createdAt",               // Timestamp of when the game was created "currentTurn": "$currentTurn",           // Indicates whose turn it is ("w" for white, "b" for black) "difficulty": "$difficulty",             // Indicates the bots level of difficulty ("novice", "intermediate", "advanced", or "master")
+      "createdAt": "$createdAt",               // Timestamp of when the game was created "currentTurn": "$currentTurn",           // Indicates whose turn it is ("w" for white, "b" for black) "difficulty": "$difficulty",             // Indicates the bot's level of difficulty ("novice", "intermediate", "advanced", or "master")
       "fen": "$fen",                           // FEN (Forsyth-Edwards Notation) string representing the board state "gameId": "$gameId",                     // Unique identifier for the game "help": "$help",                         // Indicates the level of assistance ("assisted", "friendly", or "challenge")